 What is Blepharoplasty?

-Available at The Plastic Surgery Center of Nashville in Tennessee, blepharoplasty (also known as eyelid surgery) is a procedure that removes fat, excess skin, and muscle from the upper and lower eyelids.
-A blepharoplasty can correct drooping eyelids and puffy bags under the eyes, providing a more youthful and rejuvenated appearance.
-Eyelid surgery is sometimes combined with a forehead lift to correct sagging eyebrows or laser resurfacing to reduce crow’s feet and other wrinkles around the eyes.
-Botox® Cosmetic injections and chemical peels are also excellent adjuncts to eyelid surgery.
+At The Plastic Surgery Center of Nashville in Tennessee, we offer eyelid surgery to remove fat, excess skin, and muscle from the upper and lower eyelids.
+A blepharoplasty can correct drooping eyelids and puffy bags under the eyes, providing a youthful and rejuvenated appearance.
+Surgery is sometimes combined with a forehead lift to correct sagging eyebrows or laser resurfacing to reduce crow’s feet and other wrinkles around the eyes.
+Botox® Cosmetic injections and chemical peels are also excellent adjuncts to this procedure.

 Real Patient Results

 You should keep your head elevated for a few days after eyelid surgery.
-Bruising or swelling after eyelid surgery is most pronounced during the first week of recovery.
+Bruising or swelling is most pronounced during the first week of recovery.
 You can use a cold compress to reduce these conditions.
-The bruising and swelling generally fades the following week.
+The bruising and swelling generally fade the following week.

-Stitches will be removed five to six days after you visit our Nashville, Tennessee office for blepharoplasty / eyelid surgery.
+Stitches will be removed five to six days after you visit our Nashville, Tennessee office for blepharoplasty.
 Once the stitches are removed, the discoloration and swelling around the eyes will gradually disappear.
 You may wear makeup 48 hours after stitches are removed.

 You should avoid strenuous activity or activities that raise your blood pressure for two to three weeks after eyelid surgery.
-Post-surgical scars may remain pink for three to six months after eyelid surgery.
+Post-surgical scars may remain pink for three to six months after treatment.
 These scars should fade eventually, becoming fine white lines that are barely visible.

-To schedule a consultation at our cosmetic surgery office in Nashville, Tennessee for blepharoplasty / eyelid surgery, contact The Plastic Surgery Center of Nashville today
+To schedule a consultation at our cosmetic surgery office in Nashville, Tennessee for blepharoplasty, contact The Plastic Surgery Center of Nashville today